isc-projects/kea/doc/sphinx/arm/ctrl-channel.rst

 :isccmd:`config-set` command.
 However, there may be certain differences, as comments are not retained.
 If the original configuration used file inclusion, the returned configuration includes all parameters from all included files.
-Starting with 2.4.0, the successful response also contains a SHA-256 digest that can be used to easily determine if a configuration has changed or not.
+In Kea 2.4.0 and later, the successful response also contains a SHA-256 digest that can be used to easily determine whether a configuration has changed.

 .. warning::